 Vegan Avocado Chocolate Frosting

-You don’t need fancy equipment to make this frosting either.
+You don’t need fancy equipment to make this frosting.
 It comes together easily in a bowl with a simple hand blender, or you can blend it in a food processor.
-Plus there is no need to worry about over whipping or over mixing.
+Plus, there is no need to worry about over whipping or over mixing.

 Chocolate frosting without powdered sugar

 Most frosting recipes call for powdered sugar to sweeten and thicken the frosting.
-However, I sweeten this healthy version with maple syrup.
-Maple syrup works in this recipe because I also use avocado to thicken the frosting and give it that creamy, silky texture.
+However, this healthy version is sweetened with maple syrup.
+Maple syrup works in this recipe because avocado is used to thicken the frosting and give it that creamy, silky texture.

-Maple syrup is my preferred sweetener here, but you could also use another liquid sweetener like honey, brown rice syrup or even a sugar-free syrup for a keto frosting.
+Maple syrup is my preferred sweetener for this frosting recipe.
+Its sweetness cuts through the avocado and cocoa nicely.
+However, you could use another liquid sweetener like honey, brown rice syrup or a sugar-free syrup if you prefer.

-The vegan chocolate frosting is made without powdered sugar and butter
+This healthy chocolate frosting is made without powdered sugar

 Chocolate frosting without butter